Expand Energy Corporation research snapshot

 EXE AI Trading Strategy Framework

 The EXE AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with Henry Hub gas, regional basis, LNG demand signals, cash operating costs, capital spending, free cash flow, debt reduction, dividends, buybacks, and management commentary.
+It connects chart levels with Henry Hub gas, regional basis, LNG demand signals, Twin Eagle integration milestones, cash operating costs, capital spending, free cash flow, debt reduction, dividends, buybacks, and management commentary.

 Trend-following setup

-Watch for EXE to reclaim $93 to $94 first and then the $103 to $105 200-day zone with supportive gas prices, stable production guidance, and clean Q2 earnings confirmation.
+Watch for EXE to hold above the $90 to $92 support band and then reclaim the $102 to $105 200-day zone with supportive gas prices, stable production guidance, and clean Q3 earnings confirmation.

-A failed reclaim followed by a close below $88 should reduce trend confidence, especially if gas prices weaken or management slows debt reduction.
+A failed hold below $90 followed by a break toward the 52-week low near $84.99 should reduce trend confidence, especially if gas prices weaken or Twin Eagle integration slows.

 Mean-reversion setup

-If EXE retests the $78 to $82 area without balance-sheet stress or a production miss, compare the lower price with normalized free cash flow, hedge book exposure, and LNG-linked demand optionality.
+If EXE retests the $84 to $87 area without balance-sheet stress, a production miss, or an integration problem, compare the lower price with normalized free cash flow, hedge book exposure, and the combined marketing and storage optionality.

-Do not treat a lower stock price as automatically attractive if natural gas prices are falling and free cash flow estimates are being cut.
+Do not treat a lower stock price as automatically attractive if natural gas prices are falling, free cash flow estimates are being cut, or Twin Eagle synergies are being delayed.

 Fundamental monitor

-Track Henry Hub gas, Appalachia and Haynesville basis, production around 7.5 Bcfe/d, capital spending near $2.85 billion, operating cash flow, debt reduction, base dividend coverage, and buyback pace.
+Track Henry Hub gas, Appalachia and Haynesville basis, production around 7.48 Bcfe/d in Q2 2026 guidance of 7.4 to 7.6 Bcfe/d for the year, 2026 capital spending near $2.75 billion to $2.95 billion, operating cash flow, debt reduction, base dividend coverage, and the pace of the $1 billion-plus remaining buyback authorization.

-Position sizing should reflect that EXE is a high-cash-flow cyclical, not a bond-like income stock or a fixed-price growth business.
+Position sizing should reflect that EXE is a high-cash-flow cyclical with a new marketing business to integrate, not a bond-like income stock or a fixed-price growth business.

 Investment research summary